SAP/ui5-webcomponents/docs/6-contributing/03-website.md

 The website can be run locally to test your changes and samples.
 In order to do so, you have to follow the steps below:

-In your terminal, run the following command:
+In your terminal, run the following commands:

 ```bash
 yarn